AngieC96/advanced_programming_2019-20/exam/readme_COMMENTED.md

   std::pair<iterator, bool> insert (const KT& x);
   ```

-  If we want to implement this funtion outside the class, we should write: first of all the three templates of the class
+  If we want to implement this function outside the class, we should write: first of all the three templates of the class

   ```c++
   template <typename KT, typename VT, typename cmp>